dahendel/rancher-cluster-terraform/README.md

 This module is built from the [Rancher On-Boarding Guide](https://github.com/rancher/onboarding-content/tree/master) It Builds clusters in AWS and enables the cloud_provider aws in the rke config

+See [EXAMPLES](./examples) for terragrunt and terraform tfvars examples

 ## Providers

 | Name | Version |